Fine examples of Bordeaux ceps (Boletus edulis)

 Ausone.
 Probably the best wine of the vintage.
-A fabulous blend of sophisticated touch, refinement and elegance with incredibly sweet dark berries and silky tannins.
+A fabulous blend of sophisticated touch, refinement, and elegance with lovely dark berries and silky tannins.
 Surely a lighter version of 2005, but what a wine!
 96-97p.

 Cheval Blanc.
 Lighter than usual.
 A wonderfully refined and elegant wine with great finesse.
 Beautifully composed.
 94-95p.

 Tertre Roteboeuf.
 Black red.
 A strong aroma of black cherries and blueberries, delicious fruit sweetness, silky tannins, refined and formidably structured.
 One more proof of Francois Mitjavile's incredible skills as a winemaker.
 94p.

 Troplong Mondot.
 Barely so hedonistic and breathtaking wine as in 2005.
 Still, there were goodies for every taste.
 Full of black cherries and new oak.
 It needs time to develop some more roundness.
 93-94p.

 Pavie Macquin.
 Incredibly intense and strong on the nose and palate with black cherries everywhere, the great sweetness of fruit here corresponded perfectly with fat and ripe tannin.
 This delicacy here is worth all 93p.

 The powerful, beautifully shaped, nuanced, and impeccably made Valandraud scored 93p.